-The applicants, Paul and Nancy Hannum (hereinafter "Applicants") filed an application requesting a variance from the setback requirements of Section 143-37(A)(2) of the Lower Providence Township Zoning Ordinance in connection with the construction of an attached garage built on existing paving.
+The applicants, Donald and Mary Scholl (hereinafter "Applicants") filed an application requesting a variance from the setback requirements of Sections 143-37(A)(2) of the Lower Providence Township Zoning Ordinance in connection with the side yard setback in order to install a whole house generator within the side yard setback.
 The application was properly advertised, and a public hearing was held before the Lower Providence Township Zoning Hearing Board (the "Board") on September 25, 2014 at the Lower Providence Township Building.
 All members of the Board were present.
-Also present were Keith B. McLennan, Esquire, the Solicitor, Michael Mrozinski, the Director of Community Development responsible for Zoning/Code Enforcement and the Court Reporter.
+Also present were Keith B. McLennan, Esquire, the Solicitor, Michael Mrozinski, Director of Community Development responsible for Zoning/Code Enforcement and the Court Reporter.